juanfelipegs/Data-Visualization-Assignments/README.md

 # Data-Visualization-Assignments
-All assignments were done in Tableau and Power BI
+All assignments were done in Excel, Tableau, and Power BI